Quick Healthy Cooking:

-Healthy Cooking often seems an impossibility when we are on the go.
+This often seems an impossibility when we are on the go.

-The logistics of healthy cooking often seem impractical.
+The logistics of quick healthy cooking often seem impractical.
 We all find ourselves, occasionally and sometimes not so occasionally, in situations that bring us apart from the comfort of our kitchens and the amenities that surround us daily: a vacation week, a business convention, a year away in college, even a week under the weather.
 All too often, a quick look at the room we end up in makes us think our meals will consist of very meager pickings for the next few days or weeks (or months: Yikes!)

 Not surprisingly, I am constantly asked the obvious question:

+More to the point, quick healthy cooking?
 At the risk of sounding sentimental, I would answer without hesitation that it was the relentless tinkering that took place in my college room that did it.
 And here’s why: I didn’t know it then, but I was getting the most valuable training, when still a teenager and a few lean years beyond.
 I was an accidental artisan training in a rarefied environment, with none other than myself as the young but exacting improbable master.